-- 5.1 For a variety of reasons, revenue due to the Council will not be paid on time.
-The Corporate Debt Team and individual services must commence recovery action as soon as possible to maximise the probability of debt recovery. - 5.2 Reminders will use nudge and persuasive techniques that are most likely to attract prompt payment.
+- 5.1 For a variety of reasons, revenue due to the Council will not be paid as requested.
+The Corporate Debt Team and individual services must undertake recovery action as soon as possible to maximise the probability of debt recovery. - 5.2 Reminders will use nudge and persuasive techniques that are most likely to attract prompt payment.

-6.1 Council Tax and Business Rates Process
+6. Council Tax and Business Rates Process